bobanetwork/boba_legacy/boba_documentation/developer/price-feeds.md

 ## 3. Turing

 Turing is Boba's off-chain compute system, and among many other things - you can fetch real-world market price data too!
 Turing gives you the flexibility to select and set up your own data source, if your use case demands it.
-Or even select and work with any other reliable service that can help provide such data
+Or even select and work with any other reliable service that can help provide such data.

 In the background, Turing works with a modified L2Geth, by intercepting and injecting the tx with real world responses.
-Learn more about Turing [here](https://github.com/bobanetwork/boba/tree/develop/packages/boba/turing)
+Learn more about Turing [here](../../packages/boba/turing)

 Note: Unlike a feed contract where every data query remains on-chain, Turing requests are a call to the external endpoint to retrieve the price data - which are subject to unavailability or distortion.
 Best practices include using multiple on-chain oracles and/or off-chain 'augmentation' where off-chain compute is used to estimate the reliability of on-chain oracles.